SOM-DOP-MindCraft/novick-lab/tutorials/preprocessing/convert.md

 ```
 bids-validator /Users/Shared/charm/data/bids_data/
 ```
-Take note of any warnings or errors.
 5. Mark **Imaging QA** appropriately.
-If you ran into any issues, make a note.
+If you ran into any issues or if bids_validator threw any errors, make a note.